mahanrah/Using-Count-Regression-Trees-to-Predict-the-Number-of-Previous-Car-Owners/README.md

 LICENCE

-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the MIT License - see the LICENCE file for details.

 AUTHORS